eclipse-zenoh/zenoh-python/examples/README.md

    Pub/Sub throughput test.
-   This example allows to perform throughput measurements between a pubisher performing write operations and a subscriber receiving notifications of those writes.
+   This example allows to perform throughput measurements between a pubisher performing put operations and a subscriber receiving notifications of those puts.

    Typical Subscriber usage:
    ```bash